giros-dit/sdwan-as-a-service/README.md

 cd ..
 ```

-4. Onboarding on OSM of vnfs and network service from pck folder
+4. Onboarding on OSM of vnfs and network service from pck folder.
+To create the sdedge network service description, edit the provided corpcpe and include the wan-vnf.

 5. Registration of two vim-emu instances